laihco/slugfest/README.md

 - During this first week, we all ended up taking on a lot of different responsibilities, especially as we built out more of the game systems and added new features.
 I spent my time fixing scene transitions, solving UI issues, organizing our tools, and making sure the game reset correctly every time the player entered a minigame.
 I also worked in Blender creating the Water Gun Stand and experimented with shaders and materials so it would look good once imported into Three.js.
 I also dealt with some commit cleanup and deployment issues that came up as we pushed updates, which hopefully will help keep the project more stable and reliable in teh future.

+## F2 Reflection

+Melissa

+- This time around we continued our collaboration and split up the work where we were each in charge of different task.
+While Ananya set up the level 2 and got the base code down, I went in and cleaned up and added the final touches such as the win and lose condition, and the little duckies for the duck pond.
+Matt then created the inventory system for our end game.
+A big learning point I had this time around was finding code smells and fixing them.
+Since scene 1 and 2 are very similiar in style I decided to make a style sheet to make the win conditions easier.
+Especially since I ended up taking code from scene one and tranfering it to scene two with minor changes and additions.

 ## Introducing the team

 Either organizing by person or by role, tell us who will do what on your team.
 Your team should span at least the following four roles: